ShopDreamUp AI ArtDreamUp

 Theory 1: The Snafflefang's blind spots are behind it and under their chin.
 Snafflefangs have eyes placed very far forward, so I bet they have good vision in front of them but not so much behind.
 They also have a huge chin, which they probably can't see under very well.

-Theory 2: Snafflefangs are social and live in groups.
 Snafflefangs are based on cattle and dogs.
 Both of these animals are highly social; therefore, I think Snafflefangs probably are, too.
 I don't really know how their social groups would be constructed, since dogs and cattle have different methods of social structure, but at the very least I'm confident in saying I think Snafflefangs live in groups.

 Theory 3: The Snafflefang does not mate for life.
-Most dragons don't, so I don't think Snafflefangs do.

-Theory 4: Snafflefangs use their horns to battle for mates by head-butting.
 Snafflefangs have horns on their heads that point backward, and they appear to have a hard skull.
 Based on these features, I think they may use their horns and heads much like the cattle they are based on.
 If left to their own devices to mate, bulls will battle each other for cows by ram their heads together and clashing horns.
 I believe it's possible that Snafflefangs compete for mates in the same way.
 After all, we do see the Snafflefang use a head-butting maneuver in Dragons: Rise of Berk during Brawl.

-Theory 5: The Snafflefang's colors are meant to attract mates.
 Regardless of fighting, we have to wonder what gets the female's attention in the first place?
 I think that's what the Snafflefang's bright colors are for.
 Snafflefangs are extremely colorful dragons, with colors like red patches on blue, purple patches on blue, yellow patches on green, and even white on blue with a yellow belly.
 Snafflefangs probably use their impressive colors to attract the opposite gender.

-Theory 6: The Snafflefang's wing claws are for mating.
 Snafflefangs have tiny wing claws on the middle joint.
 They're too small to be much use for most things, but with their apparent dexterity, they may help in clinging to each during mating.

-Theory 7: Snafflefangs breed once a year.
 Other dragons we've seen in the franchise appear to breed once a year, so I believe Snafflefangs probably do as well.

 Theory 8: Snafflefang eggs are spiky to deter predators.
 According to Dragons: Rise of Berk, Snafflefangs have spiky eggs, and since Rise of Berk released the Snafflefang before School of Dragons did, I'm going to go with their design.
 So why have these eggs that are spiky on every surface?
 I think it makes sense that these spikes would keep predators from eating the eggs.